Through studio based activities and home based research, the Art Department seeks to provide an environment that encourages visual enquiry.

-All First, Second and Third Year students have a single or a double period of Art per week, where they explore a range of media and techniques and make links with research into artists’ work.
+All First and Second students have a single or a double period of Art per week, where they explore a range of media and techniques and make links with research into artists’ work.
 In the Third Year, students are able to select three out of the six subjects that the College offer that could be broadly described as the Arts and Technologies.

 Approximately 35% of the Fourth Year selects Art for GCSE.
 A Level Art is a popular option with approximately 20% of the Sixth Form pursuing this wide ranging course, which encourages students to explore drawing, painting, sculpture, print making, digital photography and elements of design processes.